 An introduction to basic concepts related to nursing theory and practice: person, health, environment, and nursing.
-Fundamental and caring concepts, clinical nursing skills, and standards based on evidencedbased practice are introduced and applied using the nursing process for client-centered care.
+Fundamental and caring concepts, clinical nursing skills, and standards based on evidenced-based practice are introduced and applied using the nursing process for client-centered care.
 Laboratory activities include clinical simulation and the development of communication, teaching, and psychomotor skills.
 Clinical experience in the second half of the semester provides opportunities for application of basic knowledge and skills with individual adult and older adult patients in a long-term care setting and opportunities to participate as a member of the interdisciplinary health care team.
 Prerequisites: Admission into the nursing program.
 Co-requisites: NURS 314 Therapeutic Communication for Diverse Cultures, NURS 316 Health Assessment, NURS 318 Pharmacology for Nursing.

-NURS 314 Therapeutic Communication for Diverse Cultures (3,3,0)
+NURS 314 Communications and Informatics in Nursing (4,4,0)

 This course explores therapeutic communication concepts and principles, types of communication, factors affecting communications patterns, and the practical application of therapeutic communication in various patient situations with diverse populations across the lifespan.
-Prerequisites: Admission into the nursing program.
-Co-requisites: NURS 312 Foundations and Concepts for Professional Nursing Practice, NURS 316 Health Assessment, NURS 318 Pharmacology for Nursing.
+The course will also provide an introduction to information science to prepare students for collecting, processing, and managing health care information in their nursing practice.
+Focus will be placed on electronic health/medical records (EHR/EMR), evidence-based practice, and healthcare information privacy and accountability.